rafgenduke/willhabenAPI/README.md

 ------------ | -------------
-.getConditions | get the integer for a condition .getTransferTypes | get the integer for a transfer type
+.getConditions | get the integer for a condition .getTransferTypes | get the integer for a transfer type .getSortOrders | get the integer for a sort order

 **Getting Categories**